devv-work/timeato/README.md

 ## Introduction

+### Project Installation
+1. Fork our repository
+2. Navigate to a local directory where you would like the project to be cloned to
+3. Clone the repository to your local environment (`git clone <link here>`)
-Install all the dependencies or node packages used for development via Terminal
+4. Install all of our dependencies (`npm install` or `npm i`)

-`npm install`

-### Local Setup
-In config folder, create a `.env` file and add the following variables:
+5. Create a `.env` file and add the following variables:
     - DB_STRING = `mongodb connection URI`.
     - SECRET_SESSION = `string secret to pass into express-session instance`.

 ### Project Dependencies